wenext-limited/pr-agent/docs/docs/usage-guide/automations_and_usage.md

     types: [created, edited]
 ```

-When this is configured, users can ask questions about PR Agent's review comments using the `/ask` command, and receive contextual responses based on the review context.
+When this is configured, Qodo merge can be invoked by commenting on the PR.

 #### Quick Reference: Model Configuration in GitHub Actions